aryanb1324/ParkinsonsDetectionFromSpeech/README.md

 ## 11/2/2024:<br/>
 **LOG**<br/>
-finished log reg, but because the dataset is really imbalanced, i had to learn how to balance it out. from now on the accuracy will be measured thru f1 score, because that is the most accurate and industry standard
+finished log reg and knn, but because the dataset is really imbalanced, i had to learn how to balance it out(using smote). from now on the accuracy will be measured thru f1 score, because that is the most accurate and industry standard

 - [x] try linear reg - 0.9411764705882353
 - [x] try log reg - 0.9230769230769231
-- [ ] try knn
+- [x] try knn - 0.9180327868852459
 - [ ] naive bayes (promising because of heatmap)
 - [ ] decision trees and that whole mess
 - [ ] SVM (need to reseawrch mroe)